JavascriptDon/ThreeJS-Typescript-Demo/README.md

 ### OceanPage

-This is a javascript THREEJS examples converted to a typescript project.
+This is a three.js - webgl - Ocean example converted to a typescript project.

 <img width="954" alt="image" src="https://github.com/JavascriptDon/ThreeJS-Typescript-Demo/assets/101202952/4f622b66-dec1-42b6-94b9-d2954ee79570">

-This is a three.js - webgl - Ocean example converted to a typescript project.
 The 3d models are from [Sketchfab]( https://sketchfab.com/3d-models/gumshoe-male-db3920b942594294a3b4643a0ee1ec0e) and Threejs.org.

 ## 👇 Prerequisites